IgniteUI/igniteui-docfx/en/components/grid/grid.md

 }
 ```

-As we see from the example above, when a NavigationStart event occurs (each time a user navigates away from the page), `saveGridState` method is called, which contains the logic to read the grid sorting and filtering expressions, paging state, columns order and collection of selected rows.
-Later, when a user comes back to the grid, `loadGridState` and `restoreGridState` methods are called during the `OnInit` and `AfterViewIni`t lifecycle hooks respectively.
+As seen in the example above, when a NavigationStart event occurs (each time a user navigates away from the page), `saveGridState` method is called, which contains the logic to read the grid state (sorting and filtering expressions, paging state, columns order, collection of selected rows) and save this data as json string in the `localStorge`.
+Later, when a user comes back to the grid, `loadGridState` and `restoreGridState` methods are called during the `OnInit` and `AfterViewInit` lifecycle hooks respectively.
-`loadGridState` contains the logic to read the corresponding data from the `localStorage` into a `gridState` object, while `restoreGridState` uses the grid API to apply the corresponding sorting and filtering expressions to the grid, set paging, etc.
+What `loadGridState` does is decode the JSON string from the `localStorage` into a `gridState` object, while `restoreGridState` uses the grid API to apply the corresponding sorting and filtering expressions to the grid, set paging, etc.

 Last thing to do is apply the directive to the grid and restore the columns collection during the `OnInit` hook of the grid component: